EricThomson/pandastim/readme.md

 # pandastim
 <img align = "right" width = "120" src=".\images\omr_sin_example.png ">

-Cross-platform Python package for generating visual stimuli using the [Panda3d](https://www.panda3d.org/) library.
+Cross-platform Python package for generating visual stimuli using the [Panda3d](https://www.panda3d.org/) library, a Python game-engine developed by Disney.

 ### Installation
 This assumes you are using Anaconda and Python 3: